PNNL-Comp-Mass-Spec/Mage/README.md

 ## Mage Extractor

-Mage Extractor can extract MS/MS search results from MSGF+, X!Tandem, Inspect, or SEQUEST analysis jobs and combine the results into a single tab-delimited text file or a single SQLite database.
+Mage Extractor can extract MS/MS search results from MS-GF+, X!Tandem, Inspect, or SEQUEST analysis jobs and combine the results into a single tab-delimited text file or a single SQLite database.